envytools/envytools/hwdocs/fifo/puller.rst

 The context for objects is stored directly in their RAMHT entries.

-On NV04+ cards, the puller doesn't care about bound objects - this information is supposed to be stored by the engine itself as part of its state.
+On NV04+ GPUs, the puller doesn't care about bound objects - this information is supposed to be stored by the engine itself as part of its state.
 The puller only remembers what engine each subchannel is bound to.
 On NV04:NVC0 When method 0 is executed, the puller looks up the object in RAMHT, getting engine